 $55,000 Verdict in New York.
 Plaintiff is a 43 year old self-employed delivery driver who strikes a vehicle that is illegally in an intersection on a red signal.
 Liability being conceded, the case goes to trial on damages only.
 Plaintiff’s claim includes herniations of his L3-4 and L4-5, with bulges in his C2-3 and C3-4 discs.
 Defense’s expert contends that Plaintiff did not sustain a serious injury.
 Plaintiff is awarded $45,000 in past pain and suffering, with $20,000 in future pain and suffering.

 $427,000 Verdict in New Jersey.
 Plaintiff is a 42 year old Police Sergeant who, while responding to a report of a home burglary, falls off the home’s back deck.
 Plaintiff is treated for cervical-disc herniations and undergoes a cervical fusion at C6-7 and a disc replacement at C5-63 and is out of work for nine months.
-Allstate's lawyer argues Plaintiff has a considerable degenerative disc degeneration that precedes the injury.
+Allstate's lawyer argues Plaintiff has a considerable degenerative disc degeneration that precedes the injury, which is the saw they pull out in most cases.
 The jury, obviously, disagrees.

 2013 $60,500 Verdict in Illinois.
 Plaintiff is an unemployed 44 year old female who fractures a bone in her right foot after tripping and falling down the stairs in the back of her apartment.
 Plaintiff undergoes an open reduction/internal fixation procedure, along with physical therapy.
 Plaintiff sues the owner of the apartment building over the inadequate and dangerous condition of the stairs.
 Defendant argues contributory negligence.
 In arbitration, Plaintiff seeks $450,000 - $30,000 for medical damages and the rest for future pain and suffering.
 Plaintiff is awarded $60,500 with 50% comparative liability assigned to her.